 Protecting Your Data

 E-commerce transactions pose a risk of data theft if a website is not secure.
-In addition, online shoppers are vulnerable to scams such as phishing or fraudulent websites, middleman attacks, spam / phishing emails, pop-ups, social engineering attacks and works or causes fraudulent.
+In addition, online shoppers are vulnerable to scams such as phishing or fraudulent websites, middleman attacks, spam/phishing emails, pop-ups, social engineering attacks and works or causes fraudulent.
 Once you have given your information to an online retailer, it is their job to protect the data you have provided to them, so it is important that you are careful who you trust with your online information.
 But how do you know who to trust?
 How do you know if a site is legitimate and if you need to communicate your data to them?
 Know the signs of malware on websites How to Check If a Website Is Safe

-- Search engine warnings: Some popular search engines automatically scan websites for malware and, if found, will display a warning on that site.
+- Some popular search engines automatically scan websites for malware and, if found, will display a warning on that site.

 Ways to Check If a Website Is Safe